the-lords-of-the-roombas/laser-tag/report/project1_phase2.rst

 speed in a straight line forward or backward (depending on the displacement direction).
 Displacement along the other axis causes the robot to spin on the spot clockwise or counter-clockwise (depending on the displacement direction).
-Spinning and travelling are exclusive.
+The spinning and travelling actions are exclusive.

 The scheduler task related to driving the robot performes the following
 subtasks: